 September 27: Steve Ewell, MBA, Executive Director of the Consumer Technology Association Foundation, a charitable foundation with the mission of linking seniors and people with disabilities with technology that enhances their lives.

-- Presentation: “Using Technology As We Age To Combat Social Isolation And Improve Lives”
+- View a recording of presentation: “Using Technology As We Age To Combat Social Isolation And Improve Lives”

 There is no December seminar.